xvanick1/fi-muni-pv260/assignment02/src/task02.md

 1. Effective use of user data and his behaviour to offer suitable products
 1. Stability under load

-**Why we chosen these attributes and clusters of impact**
+**Why we chosen these attributes**
 - We most often see the features of these attributes in many existing e-shops.
-When choosing the attributes of an imaginary eshop, we therefore proceeded from the properties that we observed in successful existing eshops.
+- When choosing the attributes of an imaginary eshop, we therefore proceeded from the properties that we observed in successful existing eshops.

 **Minimizing chances that there are other attributes we do not see, but are of higher importance than selected**
 - Discusion with team
 - Alfa/Beta testing
 - Analysis of project
 - Analysis of the market

-**Minimizing chances that there are other clusters of impact we do not see, but are of higher importance than selected**
-- Discusion with team
-- Alfa/Beta testing
-- Law analysis of project

 ## Components
 1. Intuitive shopping cart